FMLBeast/xrp-wallet-manager/README.md

 ### Continuous integration builds

+Every push and pull request triggers the GitHub Actions workflow [`CI`](https://github.com/FMLBeast/xrp-wallet-manager/actions/workflows/ci.yml), which currently produces:

+- `linux-<arch>` artifacts for both `linux/amd64` and `linux/arm64` (folder-style PyInstaller bundles).
+- `macos-app` – a zipped `.app` bundle ready for notarisation or DMG packaging.

-Every push and pull request triggers the GitHub Actions workflow [`CI`](https://github.com/FMLBeast/xrp-wallet-manager/actions/workflows/ci.yml), which produces Linux bundles for both `linux/amd64` and `linux/arm64`.
-You can download the artifacts directly from the workflow run summary, or promote them into a release without rebuilding locally.
+Download the artifacts from the workflow run summary or promote them into a release without rebuilding locally.

 **Windows**
 - Install Python 3.10+, the Visual Studio 2022 Build Tools (for C runtime), and `pip install pyinstaller -r requirements.txt`.